 The Old Growth Trail, as mentioned, continues following the Seymour River until you arrive at the hatchery, where the Sitka Spruce forest fades away.
 Take the time to savour every moment, because you’ll find this is a place of irrepressible charms.
 The sounds of birds with the river rushing by in the background alone will leave lasting memories.

 You also have the option of crossing the Bear Island Bridge and returning via the Eastside Road, which leads back to the Spur 4 Bridge.
 From Spur 4 Bridge you have two options: The first is to return to Rice Lake via the Fisherman’s Trail, then follow the steep path of the Homestead Trail.
 The other choice is to follow the connector trail up to the Mid Valley Viewpoint, and then continue back up to the Seymour Valley Trailway.

 The steep slopes of the North Shore Mountains are ever present, but sometimes, you must be content with fog and mist, for this is a classic rainforest in every way.
 Mornings are generally cool, even during the hotter weeks of the summer season.
 Winter, too, has its own appeal, as long as the road is not too inundated by snow.

 Throughout the years I have probably visited this place at least 75 times, usually via bike rides, just once by walking, and a handful of times by running.
 What’s never changed has been my growing affinity for the Seymour Valley, and the Old Growth Trail is where that love began.
 That’s an experience I would wish upon everyone!

 The Seymour Valley, do not forget, is also a wildlife sanctuary, not just a destination for recreation.
+Dogs are not permitted in the area.
 Please take the time to educate yourself about the animals you may encounter along the way, and treat them as you would wish to be treated.
 This is wilderness, first and foremost, and that is the way it should stay.